a1xd/rawaccel/grapher/ReadMe/Guide.md

 # Raw Accel Guide

 ## Philosophy
 The Raw Accel driver and GUI's workings and exposed parameters are based on our understanding of mouse acceleration.
 Our understanding includes the concepts of "gain", "whole vs by component", and "anisotropy."
 For clarity, we will outline this understanding here.
+Those uninterested can skip to Features below.

 ### Measurements from Input Speed
 Raw Accel, like any mouse modification program, works by acting on a passed in (x,y) input and passing back out an (x,y) output.
 The GUI program creates charts by feeding a set of (x,y) inputs to the driver code to receive a set of (x,y) outputs.
 The following measurements, available as charts in Raw Accel, are then found from the outputs: